Raku/nqp/docs/qast.markdown

 unit of code that is being compiled.
 This includes:

-* **hll** - the name of the high level language that this QAST tree was produced from, for example, "perl6", "tcl", "bf".
+* **hll** - the name of the high level language that this QAST tree was produced from, for example, "raku", "tcl", "bf".

 * **load** - code to evaluate at the point that the compilation unit is loaded as a module (but not if it is invoked as a mainline program).